-Efficacy and safety data in the age group < 1 year (4 patients) are very limited.
+Efficacy and safety data in the age group < 1 year (4 patients) are very limited (see Section 5.1).
 No data are available for preterm infants (less than 36 weeks gestational age).

-In children from 0 to < 3 years old that mainly suffer from PCG (primary congenital glaucoma), surgery (e.g. trabeculotomy/goniotomy) remains the first line treatment.
+In children from 0 to < 3 years old that mainly suffers from PCG (Primary Congenital

+Glaucoma), surgery (e.g. trabeculotomy/goniotomy) remains the first line treatment.
 Long-term safety in children has not yet been established.